TIY-DC-FEE-May-2015/angular-form-validation/README.md

 This project is LESS enabled.

 I used `$scope.$watch` to validate the form as a user is typing in content.
-The form shows a gray bar on the bottom of the input element if the input is left empty as the user is typing and an error message if the input contianes errors.
+The form shows a gray bar on the bottom of the input element if the input is left empty as the user is typing and an error message if the input contains errors.